-On the path inspired by the new Corporate Sustainability Due Diligence Directive, the Code of Conduct is a key tool to guard against risk and to leverage commit-relationship with Edison.
-The behavioural purchases works, materials, technical-indusment to sustainability across the entire standards cover climate change, human capsupply chain.
+On the path inspired by the new Corporate Sustainability Due Diligence Directive, the Code of Conduct is a key tool to guard supply chain.

 Edison published its Supplier Code of Conduct in 2023, which defines the principles term relationship with Edison.
-The Code and behaviour required of suppliers in their applies to all suppliers from whom Edison ital and inclusion, environmental protection. and value creation in the territories: compliance with them is a prerequisite for a longtrial products, services and performance.

-once a year for commercial suppliers).
+The Code and behaviour required of suppliers in their applies to all suppliers from whom Edison against risk and to leverage commit- relationship with Edison.
+The behavioural purchases works, materials, technical-indusment to sustainability across the entire standards cover climate change, human capital and inclusion, environmental protection. and value creation in the territories: complionce a year for commercial suppliers).
 The total number of suppliers who received a negative evaluation for non-compliance related to performance evaluations in 2023 was 38 out of 770 suppliers subjected to performance evaluations during the year.